Irfan-git/tdev/README.md

 # Tdev
 An accessibility supported WordPress Theme.

-Can be used as multipurpose theme if developed correctly.
+The theme is still in development and can be used as multipurpose theme with small tweaks.

 # Features